 Figure: EFM images.
-The left hand image is the topography; the middle the topography error image; and right.
-The electrostatic force microscopy image where the like him has been coefficient half may through the image.
+The left hand image is the topography: the middle the topography error image; and right the electrostatic force microscopy image where the life birs has been particled had your through the image.

 For device applications one- and two-layer graphene needs to be precisely identified apart from the substrate and regions of thicker graphene.
 Exfoliated graphene sheets up to ~100 μm in size can be routinely identified by optical microscopy.